God's love is, of course, beyond comparison but we humans

 eat, this is my body broken for you.”

-Forever after, the cry of God on Abraham's mountain "It is enough" is completed by the Cry of God on ours "It
+Forever, the cry of God on Abraham's mountain: "It is enough" is completed by the Cry of God on our mountain: "It

 is finished."